andrakis/node-lithp/README.md

 The main examples are in the [l_src](https://github.com/andrakis/node-lithp/tree/master/l_src) directory.

-Some following examples are implemented in `lib/samples.js`, however these are hand compiled and outdated.
+Additional examples are in the [samples](https://github.com/andrakis/node-lithp/tree/master/samples) directory.

 Simple test
 -----------